awslabs/graphstorm/docker/README.md

 ## Build a Docker image from source
 ---------------

-Please use the following command to build a Docker image from source:
+Once you have the GraphStorm repository cloned, please use the following command to build a Docker image from source:
 ```shell
 cd /path-to-graphstorm/docker/